Nose Filler In Bournemouth

 What To Do (And Not To Do) After The Nose Filler Treatment

 We advise that you don’t touch your nose at all for about six hours after the treatment.
-This is to avoid bruising, and to avoid that the fillers move from their intended locations.
+This is to avoid bruising and to prevent the filler from moving from its intended locations.

 We also advise that you don’t use make-up on your nose for 24 hours.